Semi-Supervised Ordinal Regression Based on Empirical Risk Minimization: Proposed Framework

-In this section, we introduce our new framework for semi-supervised ordinal regression.
-We first derive a risk estimator based on proposed ERM framework.
+\textbf{Unbiased Risk Estimator.} We first derive a risk estimator within the proposed ERM framework.
 Then, we theoretically investigate the behavior of our risk estimator.
-Here, we are given the following data:
+Here, we assume that we are given the following data: